NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Crushing Step.md

 * * *
 The weight of your armored feet casts aside natural impediments.
 When wearing medium or heavy armor, you ignore difficult terrain from non-magical sources.
 If you are a master in the armor you are wearing, you also ignore greater difficult terrain from non-magical sources.

-*Source: Pathfinder Lost Omens: Highhelm*
+*Source: Pathfinder Lost Omens Highhelm*
 *OGL*